ray-project/ray/doc/source/hyperband.rst

 Median Stopping Rule
 --------------------

-Tune also implements the Median Stopping Rule, which implements the simple strategy of stopping a trial if it's performance falls below the median of other trials at similar points in time.
+The Median Stopping Rule implements the simple strategy of stopping a trial if it's performance falls below the median of other trials at similar points in time.

 .. autoclass:: ray.tune.median_stopping_rule.MedianStoppingRule